Vietnam Visa Run in a Nutshell

 To do the visa run, you need to stamp out of Vietnam, get a visa for another country where you’re entering and then stamp out that country and get a new visa for Vietnam.

-Does it sound complicated with much hustle?
+Does it sound complicated?

 Don’t worry!
 It’s a fast process which is usually hustle-free and won’t cause you headaches.
 After 30 minutes of processing the documentation you will be back to Vietnam with your new visa, so you don’t need to worry about anything for the next 1 – 3 months.

 Let’s check it out where you can do the visa run.

 Most Convenient Places to Do Vietnam Visa Run?

 As we already mentioned, you need to get out of Vietnam and enter another country to get your brand new Vietnamese visa.

 The most convenient countries to do so are Laos and Cambodia.
 You need to go to the international border crossing as these are the only places that will be able to issue a new visa.